Eyelid Surgery – Blepharoplasty

 Tired of tired eyes?

 Call our office to see Dr. Paul Carniol and Dr. Eric Carniol, and see how eyes can be rejuvenated.

 For patients in the Summit, Chatham, Westfield, Cranford, Springfield, Warren, Watchung, Livingston, Millburn, Short Hills area, we are a short drive away in the Medical Arts Building attached to Overlook Hospital.

 Dr. Paul Carniol and Dr. Eric Carniol can discuss both the functional and cosmetic issues with your eyelids and area around the eyes.
-Call today 908-598-1400 to make your appointment or click here to send an e-request for an appointment.
+Call today 908-598-1400 to make your appointment or use our online form request a consultation.